sharma1981/liteExchange/README.md

 	1. Introduction
 	2. Limit orders and order matching engines
 	3. FIX ( Financial Information Exchange ) protocol
-	4. Build dependencies
+	4. Overview of the system
-	5. Runtime dependencies
+	5. Build dependencies
-	6. How to build
+	6. Runtime dependencies
-	7. Server parameters and running the server
+	7. How to build
-	8. Example log messages with FIX
+	8. Server parameters and running the server
-	9. Functional testing
+	9. Example log messages with FIX
-	10. Unit testing with GoogleTest
+	10. Functional testing
-	11. Coding and other guidelines
+	11. Unit testing with GoogleTest
-	12. TODO List
+	12. Coding and other guidelines

 ===========================================================================